imranismail/backpack.ex/README.md

 ## Inflex

-An ActiveSupport inspired way of handling strings.
+An ActiveSupport inspired way of handling strings built using binary pattern matching.

+Regex is always avoided unless needed.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can